UK’s diverse communities ambivalent about king’s coronation

 “Personally it’s a little bit hard to connect to the whole occasion,” he said.
 “I think that the coronation could possibly allow people like me to try and connect to (the monarchy).
 But it can be a bit tough.”

 Towns, cities and villages across the U.K. will be awash with Union flags and patriotic decorations to celebrate Charles’ coronation at Westminster Abbey this weekend, and officials say the festivities will bring Britain’s diverse communities together.
-But the event is viewed with a large dose of ambivalence by some in the U.K., not least those with African-Caribbean backgrounds and other minorities for whom the British Empire’s past wrongs still loom large.
+But the event is viewed with a large dose of ambivalence by some in the U.K., not least those with African Caribbean backgrounds and other minorities for whom the British Empire’s past wrongs still loom large.

 While slavery and the heyday of colonialism may be long gone, the royal family has in recent years struggled to grapple with new accusations of institutional racism – most notably from Prince Harry’s wife, Meghan.